Learn How To Separate Your Personal Assets from Your Business Liabilities

 Considering a growing number of customers refuse to work with a business that isn't bonded and insured, there are enough pros to make this almost mandatory.
 Keep in mind that you need to have more than a minimum amount in your bank account in order to file for bonding.
 How much will depend on the chosen insurance company you go through.

-In order to become bonded, you must first determine what type of bond do you need.
+To become bonded, you must first determine what type of bond do you need.
 There are several types of bonds you can choose from:

 - Janitorial bonds (compensates for unsatisfactory work or employee theft)